JosueDeLosSantos/blog-api-users-page/README.md

-# Blog API Admin Page
+# Blog API User Page

 This repository contains the [users page](https://blog-api-users-page.vercel.app/) for the JCODER blog, built using the following technologies: